pkeilbach/htwg-practical-nlp/docs/lectures/attention_models.md

 Attention is the mechanism that allows the model to find the **best matching keys for a given query**, and return the corresponding values.

-The attention mechanism computes the attention scores by measuring the compatibility (or similarity) between the query and keys.
-The higher the attention score, the more focus the model places on the corresponding values associated with those keys.
+The attention mechanism computes the attention scores by **measuring the similarity** between the query and keys: the _higher_ the attention score, the _more focus_ the model places on the corresponding values associated with those keys.

 Here is a simplified visualization of the attention mechanism: